Paul Wilbur

-Paul Robert Wilbur (born January 18, 1951) is an American Messianic Jewish musician, worship leader, and guitarist.
+Paul Robert Wilbur (born January 18, 1951) is an American Christian musician, worship leader, and guitarist.
 He has released albums with Integrity Music, Hosanna!
 Music, Epic Records, and Venture3Media during his career.
-His first known musical work, Up to Zion, a live album, was released in November 1991.
+An adherent of Messianic Judaism, Wilbur's first known musical work, Up to Zion, was the first of a number of albums recorded primarily for Integrity Music; with many of his albums being recorded in Jerusalem.

 Early life

 Paul Robert Wilbur was born on January 18, 1951 to a Jewish father and Baptist mother.
-Although he attended many different churches as a child, Wilbur turned to Judaism and began attending Temple during his undergraduate days while recognizing Jesus as the Jewish Messiah.
-While he was in college during the 1970s, he was planning to be an opera singer.
+Although he attended many different churches as a child, Wilbur further explored Judaism as an undergraduate in college.
+It was then that he began attending a local synagogue, but continued to believe in Christ, recognizing Him as the Jewish Messiah.

 Music career

+During college in the 1970s, Wilbur planned on becoming an opera singer.
+His musical pursuits changed when he began to focus on Christian music.
 Wilbur's recording career began in a group called Harvest with Ed Kerr and Jerry Williams.
 The trio recorded two albums, the self-titled first album Harvest (1979) and their second album in 1981 called Morning Sun.
 Wilbur left after that leaving Kerr and Williams to continue with the band.
 He joined the group Israel's Hope.
 They released Introducing Israel's Hope in 1987.

 Wilbur's solo career began in 1991, with the release, Up to Zion, a live album, released by Hosanna!
 Music.
 He has received reviews for nine of his albums from Cross Rhythms.
-Those reviewed were Shalom Jerusalem in 1995, Holy Fire in 1997, Jerusalem Arise! in 1999, Pray for the Peace of Jerusalem in 2002, The Watchman in 2005, Worship from the Heart of Israel in 2006, Praise Adonai in 2007, Live: A Night of Extravagant Worship in 2008, and Desert Rain in 2010, which was also reviewed by Worship Leader.
+Those reviewed were: Shalom Jerusalem in 1995, Holy Fire in 1997, Jerusalem Arise! in 1999, Pray for the Peace of Jerusalem in 2002, The Watchman in 2005, Worship from the Heart of Israel in 2006, Praise Adonai in 2007, Live: A Night of Extravagant Worship in 2008, and Desert Rain in 2010, which was also reviewed by Worship Leader.
 The 2013 album, Your Great Name, was reviewed by CCM Magazine.